Adversarial Prompt Distillation for Vision-Language Models: Introduction

-We conduct extensive experiments on 8 benchmark datasets to explore different variants (textual, visual, or bimodal) of both APT and APD.
-We find that textual defense is not a reliable defense strategy against image attacks for either APT or APD, showing almost no robustness (e.g., $\leq 1\%$ on average).
-This uncovers the weakness of textual modality in addressing visual vulnerability.
-Conversely, visual defense is far more effective than textual defense, providing substantial robustness against image attacks.
-This proves the possibility of obtaining adversarial robustness by adversarially tuning the visual prompts.
-When combined, bimodal defense yields the best robustness, which can be further improved by distilling a non-robust teacher.
-Overall, our APD method establishes a strong baseline in enhancing the robustness of CLIP on downstream tasks, demonstrating superior performance in balancing adversarial robustness and clean accuracy across various datasets.
+We conduct extensive experiments on 11 benchmark datasets to explore the robustness of different variants (textual, visual, or bimodal) of both APT and APD with non-robust CLIP models.
+We reveal that textual defenses alone offer poor robustness, highlighting their inadequacy against visual attacks.
+Visual defenses prove significantly more effective, demonstrating that adversarial robustness can be achieved through visual prompt-based methods.
+Combining both modalities yields the best robustness, which is further enhanced by distillation from a clean teacher.
+Overall, APD establishes a strong baseline, achieving superior trade-offs between adversarial robustness and clean accuracy.

-In summary, our main contributions are: \begin{itemize} \item We propose a new defense method named \emph{Adversarial Prompt Distillation (APD)}, which enhances the robustness of standardly trained CLIP models on downstream tasks against adversarial image attacks.
+In summary, our main contributions are: \begin{itemize} \item We propose \textbf{Adversarial Prompt Distillation (APD)}, a novel defense method that enhances the robustness of standardly trained CLIP models on downstream tasks against adversarial image attacks.
 APD does not rely on any robustly pre-trained models.

-\item APD is a bimodal defense method that inserts learnable prompts to both the visual and textual branches of CLIP to facilitate robustness cross-modal representation alignment and distills a cleanly-trained teacher CLIP model to boost both adversarial robustness and clean accuracy.
+\item APD is a bimodal defense approach that jointly optimizes visual and textual prompts while leveraging knowledge distillation from a clean teacher model to enhance the robustness and accuracy of the student model.

-\item We empirically evaluate the effectiveness of APD on 8 benchmark downstream datasets and show that it outperforms existing APT methods and other variants against both PGD and AutoAttack (AA) attacks.
-We also show the robustness of APD to adaptive attacks that have full knowledge of the teacher model. \end{itemize}
+\item Comprehensive evaluations demonstrate that APD outperforms existing APT methods against white-box and transfer attacks, and it also surpasses these methods in terms of domain shift robustness. \end{itemize}